Skip to content

 Note: the try/catch block is necessary because any null within the chain will cause the query to throw.
 [TODO: is that really the case?]

-Working with dates, times, and timezones
+Dates, times, and timezones

 For a quick overview of the various date & time formats, see A Venn diagram of date and time formats, according to RFC 3339 vs. ISO 8601 vs. HTML.